 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Norway?
+What Is the Climate Like in Norway?

 With the Gulf Stream’s warming influence, Norway experiences a fairly mild climate.